 “I once was at the airport, and someone came up to me and said, ‘Golf?
 I didn’t even know we had a varsity golf team,’” she said.

-While both teams acknowledged that expecting Columbia community members to drive to tournaments was “too much to ask,” they still wanted students to realize the commitment and hard work that goes into golfing.
+While both teams acknowledged that expecting Columbia community members to drive to tournaments was “too much to ask,” they still wanted students to recognize the commitment and hard work that goes into golfing.

 However, Brisebois claimed the lack of golf culture on Columbia’s campus doesn’t bother him.
 While he expects greener pastures with a more competitive team this year, at the end of the day, it is the passion of his teammates that makes him proud to be a Columbia Lion.

 According to Core, moving forward the men’s golf team hopes to gain a reputation through its accomplishments.
-Last season the team came second at Ivies, but this season it has its sights set larger than just the Ancient Eight crown.
+Last season the team came in second at the Ivies, but this season it has its sights set beyond just the Ancient Eight crown.